 I will not derail with further talk about the importance of certain games.

-Anyways, what's the verdict on that Magic the Gatheringstuff that's on Steam at the moment?"Reason is the madness of the strongest"
+Anyways, what's the verdict on that Magic the Gatheringstuff that's on Steam at the moment?to wound the autumnal city.

 The Steam daily is mis-leading.
 It's actually every Sonic game on Steam is 50% off (inc. all DLC).